Nid04/Image-Caption-Generator/README.md

 In this illustration, the user uses a web application to upload an image and provide a feedback.
 The Image Captioning Model receives the image from the web application and uses them to extract text and features, create tags, and calculate confidence scores.
 The user can give input after viewing the findings on the online application.
 The user feedback will help the image captioning model become more accurate.

+# Implementation #

+## Frontend ##

+The web application built using the Django web framework for uploading an image & to provide feedback caption on image.

+**Prerequisites**
+* Python 3.x
+* Django

+**Installation**
+* Clone the repository to your local machine.
+* Navigate to the project directory using the command line.
+* Start the Django development server by running the following command:
+  "python manage.py runserver"
+* Open a web browser and go to http://localhost:8000/ to access the application.

 # References #
 * Image & Caption dataset: https://www.kaggle.com/datasets/adityajn105/flickr8k
 * https://www.deeplearning.ai/courses/